genxium/GFoldLander/scipy_references/README.md

 , then apply `1.1` to seek solution for all possible combinations of `subset(g(x)) = 0`.

 Pros
-- guarantee on finding the solution which satisfies all constraints if one existed
+- guarantee on finding the solution which satisfies all constraints if one exists

 Cons
 - there're requirements of `constraint qualifications` for the problem to be "regular", i.e. such that the `duality gap = 0`